deltafi/deltafi/deltafi-docs/public/docs/actions/load.md

 The `load` method must return a `LoadResultType`, which is currently implemented by `LoadResult`, `ReinjectResult`, `LoadManyResult`, `ErrorResult`, and `FilterResult`.

-The `LoadResult` includes the domains, content, and metadata created by the `LoadAction`.
+The `LoadResult` includes the domains, content, metadata, and annotations created by the `LoadAction`.
 The `LoadManyResult` contains a list of `ChildLoadResults`.
 Each `ChildLoadResult` will be split into a child `DeltaFile` that will continue to be processed independently.
 The `ReinjectResult` includes separate child DeltaFiles which will be ingressed back into DeltaFi.